ljishen/nvme-env/README.md

 # nvme-env

-A prototyping environment that runs NVMe on an emulated device
+A prototyping environment that runs a VM with NVMe device enabled.